 New Orleans 3M Combat Arms Earplugs Lawyer Near Me 800-537-8185

-The combat arms earplugs, also known as selective attenuation earplugs, were designed to allow two levels of noise reduction; one that would prevent the wearer from hearing any noise and another that would block the loudest sounds but still allow the wearer to communicate.
-The dual-ended ear plugs could be reversed depending on how they were being used.
+The Combat Arms earplugs, also known as selective attenuation earplugs, were designed to allow two levels of noise reduction; one that would prevent the wearer from hearing any noise and another that would block the loudest sounds but still allow the wearer to communicate.
+The dual-ended earplugs could be reversed depending on how they were being used.

-However, according to documents uncovered during the DOJ investigation and 3M earplug lawsuit, the devices were too short to accomplish this purpose and small fins on the ear plugs could prevent a tight seal from forming in the wearer’s ear canal.
+However, according to documents uncovered during the U.S. Department of Justice (DOJ) investigation and 3M earplug lawsuit, the devices were too short to accomplish this purpose and small fins on the earplugs could prevent a tight seal from forming in the wearer’s ear canal.
 Instead, they could come loose inside the ear and fail to provide any sound protection.

 Complete a Free Case Evaluation form now